-To add additional protein, we also included black-eyed peas in this recipe (at my request).
-My mom actually prefers to include red kidney beans, but I prefer black-eyed peas to give our food more variety.
-Feel free to use kidney beans in lieu of black-eyed peas, if preferred.
+To add additional protein, we also include legumes in this recipe.
+My mom prefers to include red kidney beans, but I prefer black-eyed peas to give our food more variety.
+Feel free to use whichever legume is preferred.

 Persian Khoresh is served with Persian rice and tahdig.
 We hope you enjoy this recipe!